FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ### Managing Collection Portals:

 Collections Portals are an opt-in service for the Alliance Pay Platform.
-Among other functionalities, Collextion Portals allow you to:
+Among other functionalities, Collection Portals allow you to:

 - Multiple payment methods
 - Multiple pay currencies